tessercat/daoistic-book/book.md

 might seem smart,
 but they're huge mistakes.

-They call it essential but subtle.
+They say it's essential but subtle.

 ## Notes